dedis/onet/simul/README.md

  run in one binary, which means
   - bandwidth measurements cover all the nodes
   - time measurements need to make sure no other calculations are taking place
-- the bandwidth- and delay-restrictions only apply between two servers, so
+- the bandwidth- and delay-restrictions only apply between two physical servers, so
   - the simulation makes sure that all connected nodes in the `Tree` are always on different servers.
 If you use another communication than the one in the `Tree`, this will mean that the system cannot guarantee that the communication is restricted
   - the bandwidth restrictions apply to the sum of all communications between two servers, so to a number of hosts
-If you want to have a bandwidth restriction that is between all nodes, you have to use the `Mininet` platform, which doesn't have this restriction.
+If you want to have a bandwidth restriction that is between all nodes, and `Hosts > Servers`, you have to use the `Mininet` platform, which doesn't have this restriction.

 The following variables define how the original `Tree` is calculated - only one of the two should be given: